Klipper3d/klipper/docs/Code_Overview.md

   micro-controller's hardware counter - it is relative to when the micro-controller was last powered up.

-* The next major step is to compress the steps: stepcompress_flush() -> compress_bisect_add() (in stepcompress.c).
-This code generates and encodes micro-controller "queue_step" commands.
-The compression involves finding a series of queue_step interval/count/add parameters that correspond to the list of micro-controller step times.
+* The next major step is to compress the steps: `stepcompress_flush() -> compress_bisect_add()` (in stepcompress.c).
+This code generates and encodes a series of micro-controller "queue_step" commands that correspond to the list of stepper step times built in the previous stage.
 These "queue_step" commands are then queued, prioritized, and sent to the micro-controller (via stepcompress.c:steppersync and serialqueue.c:serialqueue).

-* Processing of the queue_step commands on the micro-controller starts in command.c which parses the command and calls command_queue_step().
-The command_queue_step() code (in stepper.c) just appends the interval/count/add parameters to a per stepper queue.
-Under normal operation the queue_step command is parsed and queued at least 100ms before the time of the first step.
-Finally, the generation of stepper events is done in stepper_event().
+* Processing of the queue_step commands on the micro-controller starts in command.c which parses the command and calls `command_queue_step()`.
+The command_queue_step() code (in stepper.c) just appends the parameters of each queue_step command to a per stepper queue.
+Under normal operation the queue_step command is parsed and queued at least 100ms before the time of its first step.
+Finally, the generation of stepper events is done in `stepper_event()`.
 It's called from the hardware timer interrupt at the scheduled time of the first step.
-The stepper_event() code generates a step pulse and then reschedules itself to run at the time of the next step pulse for the given interval/count/add sequence.
-At a high-level, the stepper_event() code does: do_step(); next_wake_time = last_wake_time + interval; interval += add;
+The stepper_event() code generates a step pulse and then reschedules itself to run at the time of the next step pulse for the given queue_step parameters.
+The parameters for each queue_step command are "interval", "count", and "add".
+At a high-level, stepper_event() runs the following, 'count'
+  times: `do_step(); next_wake_time = last_wake_time + interval;
+  interval += add;`

 The above may seem like a lot of complexity to execute a movement.
 However, the only really interesting parts are in the